 Promote Your Business With a Web Site

 Most people these days just do a Google search when looking for a local service.
-Site Build It (SBI) is a great resource for marketing a service business - that's who we use to host this site.
+Your website is a great resource for marketing a service business.
 You can also make money with your site with Google AdSense and affiliates, or selling e-goods.
-We built this site using SBI after using one of those low cost web hosts.
+We built this site using a service called Site Build It.
 I learned there’s more to getting people to find your site than just putting it out there.

 Find a Mentor